What is a Data Lake?

 Extracting and compiling data from various services for analytics can be a hectic task.
 Azure Data Lake allows you to store and analyze all data from its platform without shifting to multiple servers, which will make operations efficient for companies.

-Easily integrate with Microsoft Big Data Platform
+Seamless Integration With Microsoft Big Data Platform

 Another feature is integration.
 Azure Data Lake will allow you to combine various features from other Microsoft Big Data services like Azure DataLake Analytics, Azure HDInsights, and Azure Data Factory.